 What You Can Bake with Minimal Ingredients

-What can I bake with minimal ingredients?
+What can you bake with minimal ingredients?
 Let me help you find baking recipe solutions for the ingredients you have on hand.
 Included in this list are my favorite minimal ingredient bread recipes, desserts, egg-free baking recipes, flourless recipes, and more.

 peanut butter banana chocolate chip oatmeal bars

 Sometimes we’re faced with a situation where we don’t have many ingredients at our disposal.
 But we still need to eat.
-And, in some cases, we still want to bake.
+And, in some cases, we still want to bake!
 Here I’m sharing exactly what you can bake when you have minimal ingredients.

 What is Minimal Ingredient Baking?

 By minimal ingredient baking, I mean baking recipes that don’t call for a wide array of ingredients.
-These aren’t necessarily healthy recipes—instead, I’m sharing recipes that don’t take 12+ crazy ingredients.

 I’m highlighting my peanut butter banana chocolate chip oatmeal bars here.
 (Pictured above.)
 While the ingredient list looks long, there’s a handful of substitutions you can make based on what you have.
 As a bonus, they’re naturally egg-free and gluten free (no flour) and if using dairy free chocolate chips, vegan as well.
 Feel free to use any milk you have, substitute canned pumpkin for the bananas or applesauce, leave out the chocolate chips, use almond butter for peanut butter, and skip the cinnamon and vanilla extract if needed.